Kouenteen/seafile-ansible-ocr/README.md

 And if everything is okay, it will start to execute each task in order to prepare the seafile installation and configuration.

-# The password for the post-install user "com@test.fr" will be "route", if you want to change it, I'm providing you a python file that will hash the wanted password.
+Info : The password for the post-install user "com@test.fr" will be "route", if you want to change it, I'm providing you a python file that will hash the wanted password.
 It's stored in "~./library/password_seafile.py"and you'll only need to edit the file and change the value of the 'password' variable.

 ## What is the script doing ?
 The script is :